 Limestone occurs at the surface or in the subsurface in about 99% of Missouri, as indicated on the Generalized Occurrence of Limestone in Missouri map.
 The deepest occurrence is in the extreme southeast part of the state, where limestone that resides buried beneath thick Tertiary and Cretaceous rock strata is known to extend down to at least 5,000 feet depth and probably several thousand feet deeper.
 The next deepest occurrence is in the extreme northwest part of the state, where limestone occurs down no further than about 4,000 feet.
 Limestone is absent altogether in the St. Francois Mountains area in southeast Missouri, occurring neither at the surface nor in the subsurface.

 The oldest limestones occur in a sequence of Lower Ordovician and Cambrian rock strata that directly and unconformably overlies much older Precambrian igneous basement rock.
 These limestones are dominantly calcitic dolomite and dolomite, and they occur in about 99% of the state, being exposed at the surface (about 36% of state) and buried in the subsurface (about 63% of state).
 In places, particularly around the St. Francois Mountains, some of these limestones are high-magnesium dolomite.
 Important commercial limestone units in this sequence, listed in ascending stratigraphic order, include Bonneterre Formation, Derby-Doerun Dolomite, Potosi Dolomite, Eminence Dolomite, Gasconade Dolomite and Jefferson City-Cotter-Powell-Smithville dolomites.
-The Stratigraphic Column of Missouri provides additional information.
 Most of these limestones are usually crushed into aggregate for general purpose use that does not require stringent chemical or physical properties specifications.
 They are not suitable for making cement or lime, and they are generally not suitable for concrete aggregate.
 Some have been used for dimension stone.
 Most noteworthy is stone from the Quarry Ledge, which a thick- and massive-bedded dolomite in the Jefferson City Dolomite.
 In the 1800s and very early 1900s, it was locally cut and hewed into blocks that were used for laying building foundations and sometimes for building entire structures.
 The foundations of the Rolla Building and Norwood Hall on the Missouri University of Science and Technology campus, located in Rolla, provide testimony for the durability of this particular dimension stone.
 Also, the “Old Jail” in the town of Vienna was constructed entirely from Quarry Ledge stone.

 The next oldest limestones occur in a sequence of Mississippian, Devonian and Upper Ordovician rock strata that overlies the Middle and Lower Ordovician and Cambrian sequence.
 They are dominantly calcite limestones and dolomitic limestones with some dolomites.
 They exist in about 58% of the state, being exposed at the surface (about 30% of state) and buried in the subsurface (about 28% of state).
 In places, some of the limestones are high-calcium limestone.
 Important commercial limestone units, listed in ascending stratigraphic order, include Joachim Dolomite, Pecatonica Formation limestone, Plattin Group limestone, Kimmswick Limestone, Bailey Formation limestone, Little Saline Limestone, Grand Tower Limestone, Callaway-Cooper-Mineola facies of Cedar Valley Limestone, Chouteau Group Compton Limestone and Sedalia Formation, Pierson Limestone, Burlington-Keokuk limestones, Warsaw Formation limestone, Salem Formation limestone and St. Louis Limestone.
 This suite contains the highest-quality limestones in the state.
 They tend to make excellent general purpose aggregate.
 Several of them are of such high quality that they are used for making cement, lime, and premium concrete aggregate.
 The vast majority of what has been marketed as Missouri marble has come from this sequence.
 Marble for use as dimension stone and ornamental work was quarried in large amounts from the Grand Tower, Little Saline and Kimmswick limestones at the Ozora and Inkley quarries in eastern St. Genevieve County; from the Burlington Keokuk Limestone at the Phenix quarry in northwestern Greene County; and from the Warsaw Formation at the Carthage Marble quarries in central Jasper County.
 Stone from these quarries was used in the construction of more than 100 mostly public buildings across the United States, including the National Archives Building in Washington, D.C.